awslabs/cdk-eks-blueprints/docs/builders/automode-builder.md

 ### Demonstration - Running EKS Auto Mode

-The below usage helps you with a demonstration to use `AutomodeBuilder` to configure a required setup as you prepare a blueprint for setting up EKS Auto Mode on a new EKS cluster.
+The below usage demonstrates how to use `AutomodeBuilder` to set up EKS Auto Mode on a new EKS cluster.

 ```typescript
 import * as blueprints from "@aws-quickstart/eks-blueprints";